stouffer/EvoGeoModules/manuscript/manuscript.md

 testing these assumptions is related to, but markedly more restrictive than, testing for phylogenetic conservatism of species' interactions [@reze07;
 @eklo11].
-This is because of additional, higher-order constraints related to the shape of both trees at *all* depths [@cave09; @mouq12]: ancestral constraints create high phylogenetic inertia which carries forward to extant taxa [@vale10; @desd03; @dini08].
-Consequently, many of the systems that have been described as exhibiting matching phylogenetic structure ultimately deviate from this last constraint, for a variety of factors.
+This is because of additional, higher-order constraints related to the shape of both trees at *all* depths [@cave09; @mouq12], because ancestral evolutionary innovations have a high phylogenetic inertia, and they carry forward to extant taxa [@vale10; @desd03; @dini08].
+In a way, the true measure of phylogenetic signal of interactions should depend not only on how they are conserved within the tree of the species establishing them (*e.g.* parasites, pollinators), but also how these interactions distribute in the tree of the species receiving them (*e.g.* hosts, plants).
+Consequently, many of the systems that have been described as exhibiting matching phylogenetic structure ultimately deviate from this last constraint, for a variety of factors that may stem from how other species evolved and established, lost, or conserved interactions throughout their joint evolutionary history.
 Nonetheless, detecting matching phylogenies for interacting clades indicates that their shared evolutionary history is long standing and is therefore suggestive that their extant ecological structure is an outcome of ancestral constraints and/or co-adaptation [@nuis14].

 It is important to note further that discovering matching phylogenies do not mean that coevolutionary dynamics *sensu* *e.g* @thom99 took place at any time.